EQEmu/eqemu-docs-v2/docs/categories/installation/server-installation-windows.md

 * **Optimized and latest server binaries (Stable)**
 * **Loginserver**

-{% hint style="info" %}
+!!! info
       More installer info found in the installation details
-{% endhint %}

 ## Server Installation